watatomo/tomoya.moe/_posts/idol_story/wataru/animal_presentation.md

 Daikichi, Leon, lookie here\~☆

 Ta-da!
 It's a frisbee!
-Whoever gets it first wins the <span className="hold">game! ☆</span>
+Whoever gets it first wins the game!&nbsp;☆

 Allllright☆ Ready and...
 Fetch!